ctsai-1/wheelchair-design-platform/README.md

  to connect the raspberry to the network

-2. at the root of your project folder, create a .env file and paste the following lines

-      ```bash
-      THING_ID = paste here the copied thing ID
-      THING_TOKEN = paste here the copied thing token
-      ```
 3. it would be needed an IP scanner to retrieve the IP address of your rasperry
 4. after inserting back the SD card and powering the raspberry, open a text editor (for instance, Powershell in case of windows workers) and type the following line, to access your raspberry
       ```bash